sprin/TrustyHash/README.md

 # TrustyHash - A Trustable Hash Calculator

-TrustyHash is a small HTML5 application that computes SHA-256 hash values on both local files and on remote URLs, with a strong emphasis on a process that will allow you to trust the results.
+TrustyHash is a small [client-side](https://unhosted.org/) web application that computes SHA-256 hash values on both local files and on remote URLs, with a strong emphasis on a process that will allow you to trust the results.
+Works offline!

 Project Homepage: https://github.com/sprin/client-side-hash-calculator